alibaba/graph-learn/docs/graph.md

-# Graph Object
+# Graph Object Introduction
 `Graph` is a unit that organizes the raw data to enable the process of high-level operations.

 Only one unique `Graph` object can exist in a **GL** job.

 It is able to support all kinds of graphs, including homogeneous graphs, heterogeneous graphs with different types of nodes or edges, and graphs with properties attached on nodes or edges.

 We ofter rich APIs to extract information about the graph.

 Usually three steps are essential to create a graph object:

 • Declare a `Graph` object

 • Describe its topology

 • Initialize data

-## 1. Declare the Graph object
+# Declare the Graph object
 The declaration of a Graph object is simple, as listed below.
 All subsequent operations are performed based on `g`.
 ```python
 import graphlearn as gl
 g = gl.Graph()
 ```

-## 2. Describe the topology
+# Describe the topology
 Graph topology describes the relationship between edges and nodes in the graph.
 The topology here refers to the relationship of meta information of the graph, not data records.

 For example, for a homogeneous graph that represents "item-item" relationship, its topology is shown in Figure 1.